lequanne/statelessness-digital-process-twin/README.md

 **[→ Open the Live Prototype](https://lequanne.github.io/digital-twin-UN-stateless/)**

-A prototype digital twin system that models the legal situation, rights access, vulnerability profile, and pathway to durable solutions for stateless persons across six documented populations — grounded in the UN 1954 Convention on the Status of Stateless Persons, the UNHCR #IBelong 10-Point Action Plan, and SDG 16.9 (legal identity for all by 2030).
+A prototype digital twin system that models the legal situation, rights access, vulnerability profile, and pathway to durable solutions for stateless persons across six documented populations, grounded in the UN 1954 Convention on the Status of Stateless Persons, the UNHCR #IBelong 10-Point Action Plan, and SDG 16.9 (legal identity for all by 2030).

 ---